cvmfs-contrib/cvmfs-tutorial-2021/docs/03_stratum1_proxies.md

 ```
 Make sure that it lists your proxy here (and not `DIRECT`), and that it is marked as `online`.

+If you run into any issues, the [Debugging section on the Advanced topics page](05_advanced.md#debugging-issues) may provide some
+useful information for finding the cause.

 ## Exercise

 1) Set up a Stratum 1 server.
 Make sure that it includes:

  - a proper Geo API license key (if you do not want to request an account, you can use the described method to bypass this, but again: do not do this in production!);
-- cron job for automatically synchronizing the database;
+ - cron job for automatically synchronizing the repository (e.g. once every 10 minutes);
  - properly configured Apache and Squid services;

 2) Set up a separate Squid proxy.
 Though it is recommended to at least have two in production, one is enough for now.